 Thank you for visiting this website.
 For information about any of the Outreach Ministries, contact Dana Zambrano, Outreach Coordinator, 794-0222, ext.
 12, or fill out the Outreach Ministry Interest Form.

 Mission of Outreach Ministries

 “We resolve to…INCREASE awareness among community members of the need to respond generously to any of God’s people who are suffering, whether it be from physical or emotional illness, deprivation of basic needs, loss of dignity, or separation from meaningful relationships.”

 CARITAS Furniture Bank

-CARITAS Shelter Program
+CARITAS Meals Program

 Fair Trade is a ministry of awareness and support for fairly traded goods, including coffee, tea, and chocolate.
 Items are offered for sale in the Commons on the first full weekend of each month.
-Also, handcrafted items from around the world are offered for sale during our Fair Trade Bazaar, in November.
+Also, handcrafted items from around the world are offered for sale during our Fair-Trade Bazaar, in November.
 If you would like to be part of the team that prepares for the Bazaar or for weekend coffee sales, please join us.
 There are no meetings to attend and the time commitment is limited.
 If you have a few minutes to spare before and after Mass, once a month, then this ministry may be for you.
-To learn more, visit serrv.org or Equal Exchange
+To learn more, visit serrv.org or Equal Exchange.

 Gifts from the Manger

 At Christmas, in partnership with local organizations, parishioners provide gift cards to families in need.
 Planners, table-staffers before/after Mass, gift-givers and delivery drivers are needed.